Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Results

 \subsection{Anisotropy}

-Finally, we study the anisotropy property of the GWB signal we get from our mock data, which is a result of GW sources and the GW strains come from them not being distributed isotropically in the virtual observable universe.
-In this subsection, we will present how the sources in our simulated data are distributed across the observable universe and demonstrate the resulting anisotropy characteristics of the GWB signal.
+Now we study the anisotropy properties of the GWB signal we get from our mock data, which is a result of GW sources and the GW strains come from them not being distributed isotropically in the virtual observable universe.
+The method we use allow us to estimate the anisotropy of GWB in a simulation environment more reflective to the real universe, as the cosmic large scale structure is incoporated.
+In this subsection, we will present the angular power spectrum of the GWB signal and the spatial distribution properties of the GW sources. {Given the observational challenges associated with detecting anisotropy, a 20-year total observation duration was adopted here for characterizing anisotropy properties.}